chipsalliance/chisel/docs/src/explanations/connectable.md

 ```

 While `incoming.flippedChild`'s alignment with `incoming` does not affect our operators, it does influence whether `incoming.flippedChild` is an output or input port of my module.
-A common source of confusion is to mistake the process for determining whether `incoming.flippedChild` is an output/input (the port-direction computation) with the process for determing how `:<>=` connects who to who (the connection-direction computation).
+A common source of confusion is to mistake the process for determining whether `incoming.flippedChild` will resolve to a verilog `output`/`input` (the port-direction computation) with the process for determining how `:<>=` drives what with what (the connection-direction computation).
 While both processes consider relative alignment, they are distinct.

 The port-direction computation always computes alignment relative to the component marked with `IO`.
 An `IO(Flipped(gen))` is an input port, and any member of `gen` that is aligned/flipped with `gen` is an input/output port.
 An `IO(gen)` is an output port, and any member of `gen` that is aligned/flipped with `gen` is an output/input port.

-The connection-direction computation always computes alignment based on explicit consumer/producer referenced for the connection.
+The connection-direction computation always computes alignment based on the explicit consumer/producer referenced for the connection.
 If one connects `incoming :<>= outgoing`, alignments are computed based on `incoming` and `outgoing`.
-If I connect `incoming.alignedChild :<>= outgoing.alignedChild`, then alignments are computed based on `incoming.alignedChild` and `outgoing.alignedChild` (and the alignment of `incoming` to `incoming.a` is irrelevant).
+If one connects `incoming.alignedChild :<>= outgoing.alignedChild`, then alignments are computed based on `incoming.alignedChild` and `outgoing.alignedChild` (and the alignment of `incoming` to `incoming.alignedChild` is irrelevant).

 This means that users can try to assign to input ports of their module!
 If I write `x :<>= y`, and `x` is an input to the current module, then that is what the connection is trying to do.
 However, because input ports are not assignable from within the current module, Chisel will throw an error.
-This is the same error a user would get using a mono-directioned operator: `x := y` will throw the same error if `x` is an input module. *Whether a component is assignable is irrelevant to the semantics of any connection operator assigning to it.*
+This is the same error a user would get using a mono-directioned operator: `x := y` will throw the same error if `x` is an input to the current module. *Whether a component is assignable is irrelevant to the semantics of any connection operator assigning to it.*

 In summary, the port-direction computation is relative to the root marked `IO`, but connection-direction computation is relative to the consumer/producer that the connection is doing.
 This has the positive property that connection semantics are solely based on the Chisel types of the consumer/producer (nothing more, nothing less).